D13410N3/mikrotik_prometheus_exporter/README.md

 ## Requirements
 It doesn't work as standalone-application - some kind of web-server required (tested with nginx).

-Requirements - PHP 7+ with `curl` module, Web-server.
-All collectors are tested only with RouterOS version 7
+Requirements - PHP 7+ with `curl` module, Web-server (my choice is nginx with php7.4-fpm). *All collectors are tested only with RouterOS version 7+.*

 ## Preparation